Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Introduction

 In Malaysia, digital journalism has become a powerful means of shaping public opinion by sharing informative news on social media during the COVID-19 pandemic (Raza et al. 2021: 144).
 The Malaysian government controls mass media outlets and their practitioners, directly and indirectly, during the broadcast of news and information (Jalli 2017).
 The desire to share news on social media is growing daily.
-It is reckoned that more than 80 per cent of youth in Malaysia use social media (Ismail et al. 2019: 508).
+It is reckoned that more than 80 percent of youth in Malaysia use social media (Ismail et al. 2019: 508).
 However, citizen journalism is a double-edged sword with both positive and negative consequences for society (Barry 2017).
 Because of the availability of social media, false content and disinformation spread faster than authentic information (Daud et al. 2020).
 In Malaysia, the spread of fake news via social networking sites has increased significantly during the pandemic (Raj 2020).

 Findings from past studies show that people use specific social media sites such as WeChat, Facebook, and WhatsApp to share diverse news content (Kümpel, Karnowski and Keyling 2015; Peng and Miller 2021: 1).
 Previous research focuses on the motivation to adopt social media to practice citizen journalism; for example, people practice citizen journalism to shape public opinion (Jalli 2017), to spread fake news during the COVID-19 pandemic (Raza et.
 2021: 145), and to promote cultural integration (Mahamed and Omar 2017: 675).